Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Methodology

 \subsection{Adversarial Malware Generation Methodology}

-The second part of our research focuses on evaluating the possibility that an attacker can use the surrogates in order to perform a second-stage attack.
+The second part of our research evaluates the possibility that an attacker can use surrogates to perform a second-stage attack.
 In this case, the attacker can use the surrogates to create adversarial malware with the expectation that if they evade the surrogates, they will be able to evade being detected by the targets.
-For this purpose, we use the MAB reinforcement learning framework~\cite{song2021mabmalware}.
-MAB works in two stages: first, to create an adversarial binary, second, to minimize the modification of the binary.
+For this purpose, we use two different attacks, MAB~\cite{song2021mabmalware} and GAMMA~\cite{demetrio2020adversarial}.

+The MAB attack is based on reinforcement learning.
+It works in two stages: first, it creates an adversarial binary, and second, it minimizes the modification of the binary.
 In the first stage, it selects a series of actions that modify the malware binary to evade a given target.
-These actions are selected from a set of actions such as appending benign sections or content to a binary, removing certificates, removing debug information, etc. In the second stage, it iteratively removes the actions that were previously added to find the \textit{minimal} binary that is still evasive.
+These actions are selected from a set of actions such as appending benign sections or content to a binary, removing certificates, removing debug information, etc. In the second stage, it iteratively removes the actions previously added to find the \textit{minimal} binary that is still evasive.
 All the actions applied to the binary retain its functionality.

+The GAMMA section injection attack was implemented in the \textit{secml\_malware} library~\cite{demetrio2021secmlmalware}.
+The GAMMA attack adds benign sections into malicious PE files without compromising its functionality, under the assumption that these benign sections may help evade detection.
+The injected sections modify several features that may be relevant to malware classification, such as the number of sections, byte histograms, and strings.
+However, some features are not affected, such as certificate or debug data information.
+GAMMA searches for the optimal benign sections whose content and location minimize the confidence of the target model.
+This search is done using genetic algorithms.